SkafteNicki/dtu_mlops/projects.md

 choose between one of three such frameworks which will serve as the basis of your project.
 The three frameworks are:

 * [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models).
-PyTorch Image Models (also known as TIMM) is the absolutly most used computer vision package (maybe except for `torchvision`).
+PyTorch Image Models (also known as TIMM) is the absolutely most used computer vision package (maybe except for `torchvision`).
 It contains models, scripts and pre trained for a lot of state-of-the-art image models within computer vision.

 * [Transformers](https://github.com/huggingface/transformers).
 The Transformers repository from the Huggingface group